Statistics at a Glance

 At a Glance

-Lifetime Risk: Lifetime risk is the probability of developing or dying from a disease in the course of one's lifespan.
-Based on the most recent data, approximately 0.2 percent of men and women will be diagnosed with small intestine cancer at some point during their lifetime.
+Lifetime Risk of Developing Cancer: Approximately 0.3 percent of men and women will be diagnosed with small intestine cancer at some point during their lifetime, based on 2017–2019 data.

 How Many People Survive 5 Years Or More after Being Diagnosed with Small Intestine Cancer?

-Based on data from SEER 18 2003-2009.
+Based on data from SEER 22 (Excluding IL/MA) 2013–2019.
 Gray figures represent those who have died from small intestine cancer.
 Green figures represent those who have survived 5 years or more.

 Survival by Stage